Bachelor of Information Technology

 Not including annual administration fees, course materials or external exam fees.

 OP7090 Bachelor of Information Technology is closed to new students from Trimester 2, 2017.
-A new degree, OP7091 Bachelor of Information Technology will be available for enrolment shortly.

 If you were already enrolled in OP7090 Bachelor of Information Technology prior to Trimester 2, 2017, you can continue to enrol in your next course/s to complete your qualification.

 Please note, you must complete the degree within six years of your first enrolment in this programme.

 The Bachelor of Information Technology is an industry-focused information technology degree which gives you skills that are sought after by employers worldwide.
 OP7090 Bachelor of Information Technology is supplemented with quality Open University course materials and will help you to become a confident user and manager of information technologies, with practical and in-depth IT knowledge.
 This internationally recognised degree is offered by distance so you can apply the skills you’re learning straight to your job and take advantage of real life projects in the workplace.

 Herman Engelbrecht, Application Support Analyst and Bachelor of Information Technology graduate